Hormonal pills are possible. Rating of the best contraceptives

 • Woman's weight

-Incorrectly selected drugs can cause gynecological ailments and even infertility.
+Incorrectly selected medications can cause gynecological ailments and even infertility.

 How to choose birth control pills without a doctor, on your own?

-The easiest way to buy non-hormonal pills.
+The easiest way is to purchase non-hormonal pills.
 But the most common are low-dose hormonal pills.
-The content of hormones in them is minimal, so they do not do any harm, provided that the woman is absolutely healthy.
-In the presence of any chronic ailments, it is better to seek help from a doctor.
+They contain minimal hormones, so they do not cause any harm, provided that the woman is absolutely healthy.
+If you have any chronic ailments, it is better to seek help from a doctor.

-Be sure to evaluate menstruation.
-If the discharge during menstruation is meager and lasts only 3-4 days, then gestagens predominate in the body.
-But if menstruation is heavy and lasts 6-7 days, then estrogens predominate.
-There is a special table that will allow you to choose the right pills.
+It is imperative to evaluate menstruation.
+If the discharge during menstruation is scanty and lasts only 3-4 days, then gestagens predominate in the body.
+But if your periods are heavy and last 6-7 days, then estrogens predominate.
+There is a special table that will allow you to choose the right tablets.

-It is worth noting that they are not taken orally, but are inserted into the vagina before sexual contact.
+It is worth noting that they are not taken orally, but are inserted into the vagina before sexual intercourse.
 They are available in the form of suppositories, gels and tablets.

 The most common non-hormonal contraceptives:

 • Patentex Oval.
-As part of the drug nonoxynol, which simply makes the sperm immobile.
-Accordingly, she will not be able to get into the uterus
+The drug contains nonoxynol, which simply makes sperm immobile.
+Accordingly, she will not be able to enter the uterus

 • Pharmatex.
 Used before sex and protects against the most common sexually transmitted infections

-• Gynecoteks.
+• Gynekotex.
 The active substance is benzalkonium chloride, which makes vaginal lubrication impervious to sperm.
 Has an antibacterial effect

 New generation non-hormonal contraceptive pills

-The composition of such drugs contains substances that reduce sperm motility.
-In addition, they thicken the secretion of the vagina, making it impervious to sperm.
+Such drugs contain substances that reduce sperm motility.
+In addition, they thicken the vaginal secretion, making it impervious to sperm.
 You don't need to take pills every day.
 They are used before sex.
 Suitable for women who do not have a permanent partner.

 Names of non-hormonal tablets: